janka2012/digIS/README.md

 * `send`: end position of the hit in subject sequence
 * `strand`: the strand on which the hit was found
 * `acc`: taken from Hmmer.
 A measure of how reliable the overall alignment is (from 0 to 1, with 1.00 indicating a completely reliable alignment according to the model).
-* `class_sim_orf`: classification based on protein sequence similarity.
+* `class_sim_orf`: classification based on similarity with known transposases extracted from ISFinder database.
 Possible values: strong, medium, weak.
-* `class_sim_is`: classification based on nucleotide sequence similarity.
+* `class_sim_is`: classification based on the similarity with known IS elements extracted from ISFinder database.
 Possible values: strong, medium, weak.
 * `class_sim_all`: overall classification, maximum from class_sim_orf and class_sim_is.
 Possible values: strong, medium, weak.
 * `class_genebank`: classification based on GenBank annotation.
 Possible values: is_related, no, other record.
 If GenBank annotation is not provided, this classification is not available and this field is empty.
 * `class_level`: overall classification resulting from class_sim_all and class_genebank.
 Possible values: sTP, wTP, pNov, wFP, wFP.
 If GenBank annotation is not provided, this classification is not available and this field is empty.